Rodrigocalaca/Rodrigocalaca/README.md

 (PT/BR) Meu nome é Rodrigo(ele/dele), Sou um desenvolvedor junior full stack trabalhando atualmente com C# wpf, melhorando todos os dias!

+### About me

+Although almost of my git repositorys has Python as a primary language I'm currently focusing at C# wpf, because I use that at my fulltime job.
+Python was a gateway to my programming life.
+Now I consinder myself more experience with C# wpf than Python, but with focus and study I can handle with both and others.
+Feel free to keep in touch using my contacts above.

 ### Contatcs

 <div>